lunit-io/ocelot23algo/README.md

 bash build.sh
 ```

-### Testing before submitting to GC
+## Testing before submitting to GC

-Before submitting your containers to GC, make sure the proposed test works successfully in your local machine.
-The script `test.sh` will create the image, run a container and verify that the output file `cell_predictions.json` is generated at the designated output directory.
+Before submitting your containers to GC, make sure a simple test works successfully in your local machine.
+The script `test.sh` will create the image, run a container and verify that the output file `cell_predictions.json` is generated at the designated directory.
 To do so, simply run the following command:

 ```bash
 bash test.sh
 ```

-### Export algorithm docker image
+## Export algorithm docker image

-Generate the `tar` file to be uploaded to GC by with the command:
+Generate the `tar` file to be uploaded to GC with the command:

 ```bash
 bash export.sh